EdwinVW/dapr-workshop/Assignment05/step-by-step.md

      > The first two parameters passed into `InvokeBindingAsync` are the name of the binding to use and the operation (in this case 'create' the email).

-1. Open the file `src/FineCollectionService/Startup.cs`.

-1. The service uses the `DaprClient`.
-Therefore, it needs to be registered with dependency injection.
-The `Dapr.AspNetCore` has all kinds of convenience methods for these kinds of things.
-If you haven't executed Assignment 3 yet, add the following line to the `ConfigureServices` method to register the `DaprClient` with dependency injection:

-     ```csharp
-     services.AddDaprClient();
-     ```

 That's it, that's all the code you need to ask to send an email over SMTP.